Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: A first-order approach to the definability of sets of powers

-\end{example} Another instance in which the two definitions clash is the following: obviously we have $0\in\pow(p)$ if and only if $p$ is nilpotent; on the other hand, the following result characterizes the fact of the zero element being a logical power in a wide class of rings (including the class of polynomial rings): \begin{proposition} Let $S$ be a ring containing an element $s$ such that both $s$ and $s+1$ are nonunits \textup{(}for example, any polynomial ring $R[x]$, taking $s=x$\textup{)}.
-Then the following are equivalent: \begin{enumproposition}
+Another instance in which the two definitions clash is the following: on the one hand, $0\in\pow(p)$ if and only if $p$ is nilpotent; on the other hand, the following result characterizes whether the zero element is a logical power in nonlocal rings, a wide class of rings that includes all polynomial rings (see \Cref{ourlocal}):